Anaerobic Respiration By Yeast

 Introduction: Understanding Anaerobic Respiration

 Unlike aerobic respiration, which requires oxygen as a final electron acceptor, anaerobic respiration occurs in the absence of oxygen.
-Yeast, a single-celled fungus, is a prime example of an organism that can switch between aerobic and anaerobic respiration depending on oxygen availability.
+So yeast, a single-celled fungus, is a prime example of an organism that can switch between aerobic and anaerobic respiration depending on oxygen availability.
 When oxygen is scarce, yeast employs fermentation, a type of anaerobic respiration that produces energy (ATP) through glycolysis followed by alternative metabolic pathways to regenerate NAD+ – a crucial coenzyme for glycolysis to continue.
 This process yields significantly less ATP than aerobic respiration, but it allows yeast to survive and reproduce in oxygen-deprived environments.

 The Process of Alcoholic Fermentation in Yeast